LatitudeAdjustment/auth1/README.md

 ** (Mix) The task "phx.gen.auth" could not be found.
 Did you mean "phx.gen.html"?
 ```

-Not yet, looking forward to 1.6.
+Not just yet, looking forward to release 1.6!

-Verify dependencies.
+Let's verify dependencies to see if phx_gen_auth is there.

 ```bash
 $ mix deps.get